awsdocs/aws-glue-developer-guide/doc_source/attach-policy-iam-user.md

 **To attach the AWSGlueConsoleSageMakerNotebookFullAccess managed policy**

-You can attach the **AWSGlueConsoleSageMakerNotebookFullAccess** policy to a user to manage Amazon SageMaker notebooks created on the AWS Glue console\.
-In addition to other required AWS Glue console permissions, this policy grants access to resources needed to manage Amazon SageMaker notebooks\.
+You can attach the **AWSGlueConsoleSageMakerNotebookFullAccess** policy to a user to manage SageMaker notebooks created on the AWS Glue console\.
+In addition to other required AWS Glue console permissions, this policy grants access to resources needed to manage SageMaker notebooks\.

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.